-Captain Byrne is originally from Syracuse, New York where he lived with his wife and three children.
+Major Byrne is originally from Syracuse, New York where he lived with his wife and three children.
 Byrne attended Central Missouri University and received a Bachelor of Science degree in Police Science.
 Captain Byrne served in the U.S. Army from 1971 through 1973, assigned to the Military Police and obtained the rank of Specialist 4.
 In 1973 Byrne was employed as a police officer with the Hillside Police Department, Hillside, New Jersey.
-In 1974 Byrne joined the New York State Police where he worked uniform road patrol for 8 years and later promoted to sergeant and assigned to the Bureau of criminal Investigations.
+In 1974 Byrne joined the New York State Police where he worked uniform road patrol for eight years and later promoted to sergeant and assigned to the bureau of criminal Investigations.
 Byrne worked as an assistant unit coordinator and unit coordinator prior to retirement in 1994.
 From1994 through 2003 Byrne was employed with Royal Sunalliance Insurance Company as a Senior Special Investigator.

 Byrne joined the Department of Financial Services, Division of Insurance Fraud on November 17, 2003.
 Byrne worked in the St. Petersburg Office until September of 2006 when he was promoted to Lieutenant and assigned to the Tampa Office.
-Byrne was promoted to Captain in August of 2008 and presently supervises the West Central Region.
+Byrne was promoted to captain in August of 2008 then to major in 2014 supervising District I.

 Lt.
 Carlos Rosario was born and raised in the Bronx, New York City, and attended school in the Bronx and Manhattan.
 After serving in the Army, Lt.
 Rosario joined the New York City Police Department in 1981.
 He was assigned to various positions in the NYPD including, uniform Patrol in the Bronx, plain clothes anti crime squad, Applicant Investigation Unit in Queens and Internal Affairs.
 He retired from NYPD one year after 9-11 with twenty-two and half years with the department.